ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-parameter.rst

 You're done!
 The new parameter can be access from the main code (not the libraries) as g.my_new_parameter.

+.. note:: ArduPilot vehicle's global parameter classes are crowded.
+To avoid exceeding the maximum number of parameters in a vehicle's Parameter class, another class for global parameters (named 'ParametersG2') has been introduced.
+Adding parameters to this class is similar to adding parameters in libraries.
+The parameters added to this class can similarly be accessed from within the vehicle's main code.

 Adding a parameter to a library
 ===============================